-We know that laundry isn’t your favorite chore, but we also know that those clothes [you’ve been delaying taking to the dry cleaner] won’t wash themselves.
+Okay, we know that laundry isn’t your favorite chore, but we also know that those clothes you’ve been delaying taking to the dry cleaner won’t wash themselves.
 But you can save yourself some cash and pass time by dry cleaning at home.
-Believe it or not, there are some proven tips and tricks to wash those “dry clean” clothes at home.
+Believe it or not, there are some proven tips and tricks to wash those “dry clean” clothes from the comfort of your home.

 If the fabric is delicate, turn it inside out and place it in a mesh bag before delicate washing.
 This will help your clothes stay in shape and avoid slacking and/or loose ends.

 Cold water is a necessity when on your DIY dry cleaning spree.
-This is usually best for washing, especially when in doubt on a fabric requirement.
-Warm water on the other hand could lead to shrinkage and/or misshapen clothes.
+This is usually best for washing, especially when in doubt about a fabric requirement.
+Warm water, on the other hand, could lead to shrinkage and/or misshapen clothes.

 Jumbling things together and walking away with a TV remote might not suffice this time.
 You want to be deliberate: washing silk with silk and wool with wool.
 Also, separate light colors from dark colors and wash accordingly.
 You don’t want that white shirt ruined for life.

 Sometimes, drying with your washing machine isn’t really a good idea as the clothes could end up shrunken and totally unrecognizable.
 It is always best to hang clothes on a cloth line for proper air drying.
 In the case of wool, set it on a flat and cool surface to avoid contorted clothes.
 A DIY gone wrong is not the plan.

 ● Deal with stains early, don’t let them soak in.
 The earlier the better.